jsnbly/milestone3/README.md

 ### Existing Features
 - Home Page/Index - Provides a Landing page for the user Showing Recipes and SIgnup Options
-- When the Site opens the customer is greeted with Nav Bar, Jumbotron, A list of the top 5 Recipes and footer
+- When the Site opens the customer is greeted with Nav Bar, Jumbotron, A list of the top 5 Recipes and Site Footer
-- and is fully responsive regardless of the screen size it is opened in.
+- It is fully responsive regardless of the screen size it is opened in.

 - User Registration Page
 - When the customer clicks the register button they are prompted to enter their details to register an account